 Our School Meals

-At Ladybarn Primary, we use Manchester Fayre to provide our school meal service.
+At Ladybarn Primary, we cook our school meals on site.
 Cooked meals, including a vegetarian option and a Halal option, are prepared daily in our kitchen.
 The children are offered a choice of main courses and desserts.
 Salad and fruit are always available.
 Meals are eaten in the old school hall.
 Menus are prepared on a rolling four week basis.

 We require two weeks’ notice to change lunch arrangements.

 Free school meals are available to some children according to family income.
 It is important to register for entitlement to free school meals, even if your child has a packed lunch or is in Reception, Year 1 or Year 2.
 This is so we may receive additional funding (called the pupil premium) which we may use to help your child.